Ivy May Pearce: Aviator

 Ivy Pearce was among the first cohort of women pilots in the southern hemisphere, and one of the first aerobatic pilots in Australia.
 After leaving All Hallows, Pearce developed an interest in flying after her father gave her a Tiger Moth plane.
 In August 1934, at age 16 Ivy had her first flying lesson with Airlines of Australia pilot Captain Ernest Jason Hassard and was flying solo after seven and a half hours of instruction.
 Ivy spent many afternoons at the aerodrome at Archerfield, flying and studying aviation.
 Within a year she had completed 30 hours of solo flying and was twisting a Tiger Moth into manoeuvres in the sky.
 She was soon flying around Surfers Paradise and went on to become one of Australia's first aerobatic pilots, by 18 Ivy had her A-class pilot's licence.

 Pearce was an aviator during the 1930s.
 One of her best friends of that period was Gloria (née Osborne) Pritchett of Bundaberg.
 Gloria frequently flew with Ivy in a two-seat configured biplane and was a bridesmaid at Ivy's wedding.
 Gloria resided in Coronado, California until she died in 2008.In 1934 Pearce was runner up in The Courier-Mail Flying Scholarship behind the winner Harry Poulsen.
 Pearce "was the only female among five males who scored free lessons and a year's membership to the Aero Club" (Clare Mackenzie, 1993).
 Due to there being no other female pilots, let alone ones who could do loops in the air and were only 18 years of age, she had trouble finding a willing passenger.
 Brisbane Catholic Archbishop James Duhig volunteered to be the first passenger on a flight from Brisbane's Archerfield Airport to Ipswich on 4 September 1935.
 Afterwards Duhig reported that Pearce had handled the plane admirably and that the machine was perfectly steady through the flight with the turns almost imperceptible.
 Pearce once said "I've never been absolutely sure whether he put his faith in me or the Almighty on that occasion".
 Her father was her passenger for her second flight.

 She competed in the 16 December 1936 Brisbane to Adelaide air race.
 Pearce made national headlines as the youngest entrant who recorded the fastest time of any woman pilot, heavily handicapped and just two seconds behind the eventual winner.
 She beat Reg Ansett, founder of Ansett Airlines (Mackenzie (1993)).

-Pearce's navigator in the Brisband to Adelaide race was Ernest Jason Hassard (nephew of aviator Keith Virtue).
+Pearce's navigator in the Brisbane to Adelaide race was Ernest Jason Hassard (nephew of aviator Keith Virtue).
 A few days after the race they announced their engagement.
 Aged 23, Pearce married Jason Hassard on Saturday 12 June 1937 in St John's Cathedral in Brisbane.
 Jason Hassard was also a pilot.
 As the bride and groom left the cathedral, three female pilots flew low in formation over the cathedral.
 On top of the wedding cake at the reception at Rowes Cafe was a tiny replica of a monoplane being flown by Jason Hassard.
 Their honeymoon was spent touring New South Wales by car and aeroplane.